ceford/cefjdemos-data-jdm-help/articles/en/workflow/transitions-list-basic-workflow.md

 approach.
 This way you can easily create a customized workflow to manage your articles within a component.

-For more information see the [Workflow Tutorial](https://docs.joomla.org/J4.x:Workflow/en "J4.x:Workflow/en").
+For more information see the

 ## How To Access